UConn Health: Education

-UConn Health offers degree programs in medicine (MD), dentistry (DMD), and biomedical science (PhD); master's degree programs in public health and dental science.
 UConn Health also sponsors residency and fellowship programs that provide specialty training for newly graduated physicians, and continuing education programs for practicing health care professionals.
-Combined degree programs, such as the MD/PhD, DMD/PhD, and MD/MPH are also offered.
-Each year in Farmington, about 320 students work toward their medical doctor's degree (MD), 160 toward their doctor of medical dentistry degree (DMD), and over 300 towards their doctoral degree (PhD).
-The dental school is accredited by the American Dental Association.
-The MD program is accredited by the Liaison Committee on Medical Education.
+The institution is home to about 450 students working toward their medical doctor's degree (MD), 160 toward their doctor of medical dentistry degree (DMD), and 340 towards their doctoral degree (PhD).

 As the dental and medical schools took shape during the 1960s, their planners took advantage of their simultaneous evolution to forge links between them.
 Most notably, medical and dental students share an essentially common curriculum during the first two years of their four-year degree programs.
 During this period they study the basic medical sciences together.
 This experience provides UConn's dental students with a foundation in the biomedical sciences that undergird the dental profession.
 UConn Health graduated its first students in 1972.
-The current dean of the UConn School of Medicine is Dr. Bruce T. Liang, M.D.
-The current dean of the UConn School of Dental Medicine is Dr. Steven Lepowsky, who was appointed in 2020.

-Through a variety of residency and fellowship programs, the School of Medicine provides postgraduate training for more than 550 newly graduated MD and DO physicians each year.
-Training occurs at UConn Health's main campus, as well as community hospitals, such as Hartford Hospital and St. Francis Hospital and The Hospital of Central Connecticut.

-UConn Health houses and the Lyman Maynard Stowe Library administers the Hartford Medical Society Historical Library.
-This history of medicine collection includes 19th century American monographs, serials, pamphlets, manuscripts and artifacts.